juchertb/ReactMaterialUIShowcase/README.md

 This Single Page React Application (SPA) written in Typescript uses the open-source Material UI component library (https://mui.com/material-ui) that implements Google's Material Design (https://m2.material.io/).

+A demo version of the application is available at https://juchertb.github.io/ReactMaterialUIShowcase

+**Logon with:** any email address and password.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 See below for screen shots.

-**Logon with:** any email address and password.

-**Important:** Some pages contain information sections that describes the functionality available on that particular screen.
+**Important:** Some pages contain information sections at the top that describes the functionality available on that particular screen.
 <br>
 <img src="NotesForFunctionality.jpeg" width="500px" style="margin-top:10px;margin-bottom:10px;vertical-align: top;">